Get A Quote

-Yes, provided that it is a structured and well-supervised parkour-specific open skills session with competent trainers, rather than a free-for-all.
-It is essential that any and all drop-in students not formally enrolled in your regular classes be required to attend at least one basic safety class prior to their first open gym with serious consequences for those who do not observe safe practices, including permanent expulsion from your facility.
+Yes, provided that it is a structured and well-supervised Parkour-specific (NOT Gymnastics) open skills session with competent trainers, rather than a free-for-all.
+(IMPORTANT: Please note trampoline guideline section below.)
+It is essential that any and all drop-in students not formally enrolled in your regular classes be required to attend at least one basic safety class prior to their first open gym spelling out serious consequences for those who do not observe safe practices, including permanent expulsion from your facility.
 These people are not only endangering themselves, but also their fellow students AND YOUR BUSINESS.
 Another serious potential liability arises in a multi-use (gymnastics) facility where multiple disciplines are being practiced in the space at the same time with participants going back and forth between them at will as this could result in multiple claims in case of an accident.

 Does USAP insurance cover outdoor training?

 USAP member insurance does cover outdoor training under certain circumstances, approved on a case-by-case basis.
-Outdoor training must be consistent with our indoor guidelines concerning safety, progression and supervision by WFPF certified instructors, and on every occasion outdoor classes must be conducted on a closed, controlled, and clearly marked course with access strictly limited to instructors and registered students with a liability waiver on file.
+Outdoor training must be consistent with USAP guidelines regarding safety, progression and supervision by WFPF certified instructors with a 1:10 instructor to student ration.
+On every occasion outdoor classes must be conducted on a closed, controlled, and clearly marked "course" with access strictly limited to instructors and registered students with a liability waiver on file.
+No additional Instructor certifications are required for classes conducted on professionally built equipment.
+For training on natural obstacles often found in parks or other public or private spaces, instructors are required to complete the Parkour Pro Trainer certification available at www.onlineparkourcertifications.com.
+If conducted under the sponsorhip of a USAP member gym, no additional insurance is required.
 Please contact a member of our USAP staff to ask about outdoor training approval for your club.

-Why does my USAP member insurance always expire on August 31st, no matter when I initiate coverage?
+Why does my USAP Member Insurance always expire on Sept 30, no matter when I initiate coverage?

 USA Parkour is NOT an insurance underwriter or licensed insurance broker and is NOT permitted to sell individual insurance policies.
-What we are is a member organization recognized by a top-rated underwriter as an authority in the safe teaching of parkour and granted the right to extend coverage UNDER OUR OWN INSURANCE POLICY to other gyms and participants that share our vision, values and philosophy of parkour.
-It is for that reason that your coverage runs concurrently with our own, from September 1st to August 31st of the following year, no matter when you initiate coverage, with per student fees pro-rated depending on when in the year you were first admitted as a member.
-Simply put, you share in our coverage and we share in your risk; that’s why we charge a yearly per-student administrative fee, and that’s why USAP reserves the right to drop from coverage any club that violates the USAP Code of Conduct/Registration Agreement.
-Coverage does not begin until we receive an e-signed copy of the member agreement.
+What we are is a member organization recognized by a top-rated underwriter as an authority in the safe teaching of parkour and granted the right to extend coverage UNDER OUR OWN INSURANCE POLICY to other gyms and participants that share our vision, values and philosophy of Parkour.
+It is for that reason that your coverage runs concurrently with our own, from October 1st to September 30th of the following year, no matter when you initiate coverage, with per student fees pro-rated depending on when in the year you were first admitted as a member.
+Simply put, you share in our coverage and we share in your risk; that’s why we charge a yearly per-student member fee, and that’s why USAP reserves the right to revoke membership and drop from coverage any club that violates the USAP Code of Conduct/Registration Agreement.
+Membership and coverage do not begin until we receive an e-signed copy of the member agreement acknowledging the aforementioned guidelines.

 What is the definition of “peak enrollment”?